Visual Skills Needed to Excel at Golf

 This is the part of your vision that lies beyond your direct line of sight — what you see from the edge of your visual field.
 This is important in golf, as you need to be aware of the ball while simultaneously knowing where you want to direct the ball with your club.
 This skill aids with reading the greens and assessing the contours of each hole, while also helping you accurately align for your full swing.

 Contrast sensitivity is the visual ability to accurately perceive an object against a background.
 Golfers with poor contrast sensitivity find it difficult to read the greens and properly assess the direction of the grain, and whether the green is slow, fast, wet, or dry.

 Visual imagery techniques are frequently used to help develop consistently top performance.
 If you can clearly and frequently imagine yourself performing a proper swing and visualize the path you want the ball to take, you will end up performing the swing as seen in your mind’s eye.
 Furthermore, strong visualization skills develop your concentration and focusing skills.

-If you are a golfer interested in improving your game, contact VUE³ Sports Vision Center for a sports vision assessment.
-Based on its findings, Dr. Patrick Quaid, Dr. Hadassah Rutman, & Dr. Daniel Cunningham will prescribe a customized vision training program to help you optimize, correct, and enhance your visual skills so you can become the golfer you know you can be!VUE³ Sports Vision Center serves athletes of all ages from Guelph, North York, Kitchener, York, and throughout Ontario.
+If you are a golfer interested in improving your game, contact VUE Sports Vision Center for a sports vision assessment.
+Based on its findings, Dr. Patrick Quaid, Dr. Hadassah Rutman, & Dr. Daniel Cunningham will prescribe a customized vision training program to help you optimize, correct, and enhance your visual skills so you can become the golfer you know you can be!Our practice serves patients from Guelph, North York, Kitchener, and York, Ontario and surrounding communities.